otaheri/GrabNet/README.md

          ├── object_meshes
          └── subject_meshes
 ```
+- Unzip each ZIP file in the same location of the above folder structure.
-- Download the GrabNet models from the [paper](https://grab.is.tue.mpg.de) and put the models folder in the cloned repository.
+- Download the GrabNet models from the [GRAB website](https://grab.is.tue.mpg.de), and move the model files in the folder described in the above folder structure.
-- Go to the [MANO website](https://mano.is.tue.mpg.de) to download MANO models (skip this part if you already followed this for GRAB dataset).
+- Download MANO models from the [MANO website](https://mano.is.tue.mpg.de) (skip this part if you already followed this for [GRAB dataset](https://github.com/otaheri/GRAB)).
-- Follow the instalation steps for this repo in the next section.
+- Follow the installation steps for this repo in the next section.

 ## Requirements